-It’s always a full body pattern of muscle tension that causes functional muscle pain.
+There is always a full body pattern of muscle tension that causes functional muscle pain.

-However, if, due to overuse, repetitive action or injury and accidents, we change the way that we move, we can develop the state of sensory motor amnesia (tight, “frozen” muscles that the brain has forgotten how to release).
+If, due to overuse, repetitive action or injury and accidents, we change the way that we move, we can develop the condition of sensory motor amnesia (tight, “frozen” muscles that the brain has forgotten how to release).
 This means that your brain invariably contracts not just the muscles needed to complete the action, but also other groups of muscles that compensate to help us move.
 This “dance” between muscles stops working and both agonist and antagonist muscles become tightly contracted, it’s as if we are stuck in a vise.

-Try these corrective Somatic Exercises for relief of shoulder and hip pain from “computer-itis”
+Try these corrective Somatic Exercises for relief of shoulder and hip pain from “computer-itis” and Thoracic Outlet Syndrome

-Here’s a simple protocol for releasing, relaxing and re-training the muscles that become painfully tight from excessive computer work.
+Here is a simple protocol for releasing, relaxing and re-training the muscles that become painfully tight from excessive computer work.
 This is useful for people like me (I’m not a big fan of computers, so I tend to bring a certain level of tension to my computer work), graphic artists, graphics, film or music editors, data input workers and those whose work is simply repetitive.

 Arch and flatten – allow the neck to move along with the movement.

 Side bend – allow the waist muscles to contract and slowly lengthen.